 No other organisation brings the hotel sector together to collaborate in such a practical way on social and environmental issues.
 We provide guidance, resources and best practices to help individual hotels and hotel companies tackle issues themselves via our Green Hotelier online platform, but our USP is working with our members to identify where companies need to pull together to gain traction on key issues and develop common solutions.
 This is where we have real traction.
 Our membership represents over 25,000 hotels worldwide.
-Change on that scale has impact.
+Change on that scale has an impact.

 Fran, you have led several sustainable tourism projects for The Travel Foundation.
 Can you tell us more about your role, the results and main challenges?

-I worked for the Travel Foundation as Program Manager for Gambia, where we were seeking to improve the economic impacts of tourism for local people and give them more ownership of the product.
+I worked for the Travel Foundation as Program Manager for the Gambia, where we were seeking to improve the economic impacts of tourism for local people and give them more ownership of the product.
 I learned a lot about project development and the need to measure and communicate impact.
-Most importantly, working on the ground in Gambia, I learned how it is essential to understand the needs and challenges of local communities when developing programs.
+Most importantly, working on the ground in the Gambia, I learned how it is essential to understand the needs and challenges of local communities when developing programs.